ultimosparc/lfcs_exam/Essential_Commands.md

-    which – returns the location of the command base on the PATH settings whereis – returns the location of the binary, source file, and man page, it can return multiple versions of command if they exist. type – returns information about the command type and details based on how the command is related to the shell configuration. locate sucht wie find nach Datei, jedoch über eine interne Datenbank
+    which – returns the location of the command base on the PATH settings whereis – returns the location of the binary, source file, and man page, it can return multiple versions of command if they exist. type – returns information about the command type and details ba on how the command is related to the shell configuration. locate sucht wie find nach Datei, jedoch über eine interne Datenbank

 Ein weiteres Beispiel zeigt, wie man nach Dateien mit einer bestimmten Größe sucht.